 For the policies on research and publication ethics not stated in the Instructions, Guidelines on Good Publication (http://publicationethics.org/) or Good Publication Practice Guidelines for Medical Journals (http://kamje.or.kr/) can be applied.

 Conflict of interest

 Any potential conflicts of interest should be disclosed in the cover letter even when the authors are confident that their judgments have not been influenced in preparing the manuscript.
 Examples of conflicts are financial support from or connections to commercial preferences, political pressure from interest groups, or academically related issues.
 In particular, all sources of funding applicable to the study should be explicitly stated.
 The Editor will decide whether the information on the conflict should be included in the published paper.

-All submitted manuscripts should be original and have not been published previously and are not being considered for publication by other journals.
-Any part of the accepted manuscript should not be duplicated in any other journal without the permission of the Editorial Board.
-Original raw data must be available for review by the Editorial Board if required.
-If duplicate publication related to the papers of this journal is detected, the authors will be announced in the journal and their institutes will be informed, and there will also be penalties for the authors.
+Submitted manuscripts must not have been previously published or be under consideration for publication elsewhere.
+No part of the accepted manuscript should be duplicated in any other scientific journal without the permission of the Editorial Board.
+Submitted manuscripts are screened for possible plagiarism or duplicate publication by CrossCheck (http://www.ithenticate.com/) upon arrival.
+If plagiarism or duplicate publication related to the papers of this journal is detected, the manuscripts may be rejected, the authors will be announced in the journal, and their institutions will be informed.
+There will also be penalties for the authors.

 A letter of permission is required for any and all material that has been published previously.
 It is the responsibility of the author to request permission from the publisher for any material that is being reproduced.
 This requirement applies to text, figures, and tables.